koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 a new Vault AMI _automagically_.

 ## Conclusion
 Is it worth it?
-Have I achieved the goals? **YES**.
+Have I achieved the goals? **YES** 🤔

 The VM has limited attack surface by limiting the access to it as well as locking it down as much as possible.
 I can test and validate new versions and rollback to the previous version anytime if I need to.
+This is perfect for Vault!

 Should I start using Immutable Infrastructure everywhere? _Maybe_...